Developer-Student-Clubs-VSSUT-Burla/College-Comrade/README.md

 ## Note
 - Issues will be assigned on a first come, first serve basis.
 You just have to comment on the issue, asking to be assigned( Optional: Explain briefly about your implentation) .
 - It will be highly appreciated if you add screenshot/video of the changes while making PR.

+# Discussion

+Hola!
+Introduce yourself in discussion section.
+Share your ideas and views.